-Since establishing the Imagination Library in SLO County, United Way has given out more than 10,000 books to local children!
+Since we started the Imagination Library program in 2011 in SLO County, more than 27,000 books have been mailed to local children!

 Each child enrolled in the program receives a new, age-appropriate book every month from enrollment through five years of age.
 From their first book, “The Little Engine That Could”, through the last book of the series, “Look Out Kindergarten Here I Come,” all books are reviewed and selected by a panel of experts.

-With United Way covering the cost of enrollment for many children, Imagination Library is especially valuable for low-income families who may find books to be an unaffordable luxury.
-However, the number of children we enroll corresponds to the amount of generous donations received, and children who are not directly sponsored for free enrollment may be placed on a waiting list.
+With United Way covering the cost of enrollment for many children, Imagination Library is especially valuable to low-income families who may find books to be an unaffordable luxury.
+However, the number of children we can enroll is determined by the amount of generous donations we receive.

 Studies show that if a child can read at grade level by the time she or he is in fourth grade, they increase their chances of succeeding in middle school and graduating on time from high school.
 This program gets children excited about reading and before they even enter kindergarten, they can have their own personal library.
 It also helps strengthen families by encouraging positive interaction between adults and children through shared reading.

 Developed in 1996 by writer and singer Dolly Parton, the Imagination Library is intended to encourage a love of reading and learning.
 Her impoverished childhood and father’s illiteracy inspired the country legend to create the program in her native Sevier County, Tennessee.

 On February 27, 2018, the 100 millionth book was dedicated to the Library of Congress and the Imagination Library has 2,373,577 children registered and has delivered over 204,274,622 million books around the world as of May, 2023.

 Check out the USA Book List for all 60 books!